Hod Stuart: Personal life

 Stuart was born in Ottawa, Ontario, the eldest son of William Stuart and Rachel Hodgson.
 He had two brothers, Alex and Bruce, and two sisters, Jessie and Lottio.
 Stuart was involved in sports from an early age.
-His father had been a good lacrosse player and a good curler and was at once point skip of the Ottawa Curling Club, and both Hod and Bruce played hockey from a young age, often for the same teams.
+His father had been a good lacrosse player and a good curler and was at one point skip of the Ottawa Curling Club, and both Hod and Bruce played hockey from a young age, often for the same teams.
 Stuart also played rugby and football, and played for the local professional football team, the Ottawa Rough Riders.

 Outside of hockey Stuart worked as a bricklayer, and later in his life he also worked with his father in construction.
 He was said to have been a quiet person, and unlike other athletes of his era was not one to talk about his exploits, except with close friends.
 Loughlin, his wife, came from Quebec; around 1903 they were married and had two children together.